headllines/hackernews-daily/README.md

 ## How to subscribe

-Top posts are stored in [issues](https://github.com/headllines/hackernews-daily/issues), You can subscribe via [RSS](https://feeds.pub/feed/http%3A%2F%2Frsshub.app%2Fgithub%2Fissue%2Fheadllines%2Fhackernews-daily), or by [watching this repo](#how-does-it-work).
+Top posts are stored in [issues](https://github.com/headllines/hackernews-daily/issues).
+You can subscribe via [RSS](https://feeds.pub/feed/http%3A%2F%2Frsshub.app%2Fgithub%2Fissue%2Fheadllines%2Fhackernews-daily), or by [watching this repo](#how-does-it-work).

-Subscribe via email and other ways are still under development, you can join [the mailing list](https://headllines.com) to get notified.
+Email and other ways to subscirbe updates are still under development, you can join [the mailing list](https://headllines.com) to get notified.

 ## How does it work